 Dr. Melinda Mushonga

 Dr. Mushonga is a practising Clinical Oncologist from Zimbabwe with an interest in breast cancer, palliative care and global oncology.
-Dr. Mushonga has been a clinical fellow in the Department of Radiation Oncology at the University of Toronto since 2019.
-She is the recipient of a 2022 ASCO Young Investigator Award and will be spending her year as a research fellow with the PM Global Cancer Program under the supervision of Dr. Danielle Rodin.
+Dr. Mushonga was a clinical fellow in the Department of Radiation Oncology at the University of Toronto in 2019.
+She was the recipient of a 2022 ASCO Young Investigator Award and spent her year as a research fellow with the PM Global Cancer Program under the supervision of Dr. Danielle Rodin.

 Current Projects